reanchout/Oasis-chat/README.md

 ## How It Works

-CraneChat is a decentralized chat application that provides:
+ember chat is a decentralized chat application that provides:

 *   **Token Gated Group Chats:** Create groups that require members to hold specific token amounts on supported chains to join.
 *   **Direct Messaging:** Send encrypted messages directly to other users.